-The 2018 Proposed Property Tax Budget is \$939.5 million, an approximate 0.8% increase from the 2017 NIFA Conformed Budget and stays well within the New York State Property Tax Cap.
+The 2018 NIFA Conformed Budget Property Tax Budget is \$814.7 million, an approximate 0.5% decrease from the 2017 Projection which stays well within the New York State Property Tax Cap.
 The County property tax bill represents 16.0% of the average tax bill, which is a relatively small portion of the total.
-The 2018 Proposed Budget includes a small rate increase because the County Legislature did not adopt the proposed public-private partnership initiative that eliminated the last alternative to a rate increase.